Gauravb741/gitops-kubernetes-deployer/README.md

 maxUnavailable: 0
 ```

-This allows updates to occur without intentionally dropping below the desired number of available replicas.
+This allows new pods to be created before old pods are removed.

 ---

-# ❤️ Kubernetes Health Probes
+# ❤️ Health Probes

-Three different probes are configured.
+The application provides three Kubernetes probes.

 ## Startup Probe